 Guitarists tend not to love these types of stands (again, because of pedals or pedalboards), but for most other applications they are great.

-The MS-10C stand costs $41.50, and again, customer reviews are quite positive.
+The MS-10C stand is priced reasonably, and again, customer reviews are quite positive.
 Atlas Sound also develops other types of stands.

 3. Hercules MS533B Hideaway Boom Stand